petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/5_health-safety.md

     Our design considers your pet's body structure and habits, ensuring that the WAGGURACY PHAST 1 doesn't interfere with pets' natural activities like walking, running, and resting.

-In summary, WAGGURACY PHAST 1 prioritizes your pet's health and comfort, offering a safe and comfortable wearing experience through features like comfortable wear, friendly materials.
+In summary, WAGGURACY PHAST 1 prioritizes your pet's habit and comfort, offering a safe and comfortable wearing experience through features like comfortable wear, friendly materials.